Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 The western Islands sit on the edge of the Indo-Australian plate just west of the Tonga Trench.
 They form the volcanic Tongan Volcanic Arc created in a fore-arc setting during subduction of the westwards moving Pacific tectonic plate under the Indo-Australian plate at the Tonga Trench.

-The eastern islands are mostly limestones and sit above the subsea Tonga ridge of oceanic crust that runs parallel and just east of the volcanic Arc and Tongan Trench.
+The eastern islands comprise mostly limestones and sit above the subsea Tonga ridge of oceanic crust that runs parallel and just east of the volcanic Arc and Tongan Trench.

 These islands consist of low-lying coral limestones surrounded by fringing reefs with only one (Eua) having Eocene oceanic crust rising above sea level.